What to do when an unexpected bill arrives and you’re skint

 3. Rethink your budget

 Do you have money in your account that’s earmarked for something else?
 If the unexpected bill is a priority bill (one that could have serious repercussions – for example your gas or electricity could be switched off as a result of not paying), it needs to be paid before something like a gym membership or magazine subscription.
 If this is the case, use that money to pay off your unexpected bill.
-If you’ve got a thinkmoney Personal Account, a Money Manager can go through your budget with you and look to free up some money that might be being held for bills and budget for them later.
+If you’ve got a thinkmoney Managed Current Account, a Money Manager can go through your budget with you and look to free up some money that might be being held for bills and budget for them later.